-The bill prohibits a person from anchoring a vessel for more than 45 consecutive days in a 6-month period in an anchoring limitation area, except under existing exceptions.
+The bill prohibits anchoring a vessel for more than 45 consecutive days in a 6-month period in an anchoring limitation area, except under the exceptions in current law.
+The bill ensures that, upon an inquiry by a law enforcement officer or agency, a vessel owner or operator has the opportunity to provide proof that the vessel has not exceeded this time limitation.